abrook7/ETL_Project/README.md

 6. Lastly, the `S3ToRedshiftOperator` is used to COPY the csv file information from S3 into Redshift using both S3 and Redshift connections.

-![Dag orchestrated every 5 minutes to load data into Postgres](images/crypto_prices_dag.png)
+![Dag orchestrated every 5 minutes to load data into Postgres](images/crypto_prices_dag.png) `crypto_prices_dag` orchestrated every 5 minutes to load data into Postgres.
 ![Dag orchestrated once daily to load data from Postgres to S3 and Redshift](images/crypto_prices_load_to_s3_redshift_dag.png)
+`crypto_prices_load_to_s3_redshift` dag orchestrated once daily to load data from Postgres to S3 and Redshift

 ### AWS Cloud Infrastructure